2016 • $53.00 • 424 pp • paperTeacher's Manual available

 It is this combination of true stories from the field coupled with conceptualizing constitutional rights in terms of their mirror opposites (including the grouping of several amendments at once when necessary) that makes this book unique and fresh.

-"It is difficult, if not impossible, to find Consitutional law textbook for undergraduates, especially if the Constitutional law class is relegated to one semester.
-This text fills a critical in that it is designed specifically for that purpose." — S.E.
+"It is difficult, if not impossible, to find a Consitutional law textbook for undergraduates, especially if the Constitutional law class is relegated to one semester.
+This text fills a critical need in that it is designed specifically for that purpose." — S.E.
 Blankenship, CHOICE 54(7)

 If you are a professor teaching in this field you may request a complimentary copy.